4 Things to Check Pre-Shift on Your Skidder Tires

 April 23, 2025

-In the forestry industry, downtime directly impacts productivity and profit.
+In the forestry industry, downtime is a directly impacts productivity and profit.
 A single tire failure can stall operations, cost thousands in repairs, and jeopardize crew safety.
 At MAXAM, we understand how you maintain and monitor your tires is critical for day-to-day operations.
 Below, we jump into a detailed guide on the four crucial checks every operator should perform before starting a shift, ensuring your skidder tires deliver maximum uptime and performance.

 1. Air Pressure: Avoid Deflating Your Day-To-Day